okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

     - Can start the container on specific nodes
     - Will restart a container when it gets killed
     - Can move containers from one node to another node
+- Instead of just running a few docker containers on one host manually, K8s can manage that for you